kronometrix/databus/README.md

 ![Gates](http://www.kronometrix.org/kgte.svg)

+## Functions

+ * A gate does not authenticate requests as Auth module does.
+It does a simple check on the data received to check a basic regex, or some other condition and if found valid will be formatted in K messages to be send forward to Kronometrix Auth module for authentication.

+ * A gate does not validate a SID or TID

+ * A gate does not offer any Kronometrix authorization, authentication mechanism

 ## Types

 Currently we support the following type of gate systems: Vaisala AviMet, IoT based based systems using DDS, MQTT protocols.
 Each gate has it own set of settings and binaries.